Information Sheet 3 - Questions

 The Chair’s Call

 Members ask questions without notice by rising in their place and obtaining the call of the Chair (the President).
-Allocation of the call is always at the President’s discretion; nevertheless, in practice, the following usually occurs:
+Allocation of the call is at the President’s discretion; nevertheless, in practice, the following usually occurs:

 - the call will be allocated according to a list supplied to the President by the parties.